Sirisha0308/TO-DO-List-App/README.md

-# TO-DO-List-App
-A simple and stylish To-Do List App built using HTML, CSS, and JavaScript.
-This app helps you manage daily tasks with features like adding, deleting, marking as completed, filtering by All / Active / Completed, and clearing all completed tasks.
-It’s lightweight, responsive, and easy to run in any modern browser.
+# ✨ To-Do List App

+A simple, responsive **To-Do List App** built with **HTML, CSS, and JavaScript**.

+## 🚀 Features
+- ➕ Add new tasks
+- ✔️ Mark tasks as completed
+- ❌ Delete tasks
+- 🔎 Filter tasks: **All / Active / Completed**
+- 🧹 Clear all completed tasks
+- 📱 Responsive and clean design